ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 #### Compilation and linking

 Compilation should take place as usual.
-However, an addition set of libraries is required at link time.
+However, an additional set of libraries is required at link time.

 The additional libraries required will depend on the programming